barsukov2/php-project-lvl1/README.md

 You need to answer is number even or not.

-3 right answers and you win!
+3 correct answers and you win!
 Good luck!

 https://asciinema.org/a/293417